 The Yellow Fever live-attenuated vaccine was detected in Breast Milk.
 The U.S. CDC recommends against breastfeeding in women until the vaccine exposure risks are evaluated.
 The CDC suggests temporarily withholding breastfeeding in the ten days following the Yellow Fever vaccination, during which the vaccine content is detectable in Breast Milk.
 As of 2010, serious adverse events have been reported in exclusively breastfed infants whose mothers were vaccinated with the Yellow Fever vaccine.

 Yellow Fever Vaccine Indication

-And according to the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO), yellow fever vaccination is recommended for people aged nine months or older and traveling to or living in areas at risk for the yellow fever virus.
-A single dose of the yellow fever vaccine promotes sustained immunity for about 90% of people vaccinated within ten days, says the WHO.
-In addition, in January 2023, the CDC confirmed that yellow fever vaccines could be administered at any time before, concurrent with, or after any antibody-containing preparation.
-And a yellow fever vaccine booster dose is unnecessary.
+According to the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO), yellow fever vaccination is recommended for people aged nine months or older and traveling to or living in areas at risk for yellow fever.
+The WHO says that arus.
+A single dose of the yellow fever vaccine promotes sustained immunity for about 90% of people vaccinated by the WHO.
+In addition, the CDC confirmed that yellow fever vaccines could be administered at any time before, concurrent with, or after any antibody-containing preparation.
+And a yellow fever vaccine booster dose is unnecessary, says the CDC.

 Yellow Fever Vaccination Card